Incorporating Tailwind CSS into Django 6

 [1/2] Your Tailwind app/theme name (theme): theme

-It also asks to install some plugins that we put in that are not:
+It also asks to install some plugins, which we say no to:

 [2/2] Include daisyUI plugin?